CoolBeansProgramming/Bellabeat-Case-Study/README.md

 # Analyze

 ## Applications
-R will be used to transform and explore the data.
-Tableau will be used for data visualizations.
+R will be used to transform and explore the data and Tableau for data visualizations.

 When you format a CSV file in Excel, the changes do not save to the CSV file.
 Therefore the Id field will need to be reformated as a string in R. All R code can be found [here](https://github.com/CoolBeansProgramming/Bellabeat-Case-Study/blob/main/BellaBeat_RScript.R).